luigiascio/Data-Mining-I/README.md

 ---

-Additionally, the complete report is available in the file `Data_Mining_1_Project.pdf`.
+Additionally, the complete report is available in the file `Imbd_report.pdf`.